cTaohe/trashTalk/README.md

 ### Important setting

-- app.js : inculed all scripts to start the server in this file.
+- app.js : include all scripts to start the server in this file.
 - character.json : There are characters and pharse in this json. if you want you can add more characters and pharse.
 - exphbsHelper.js : customize handlebars helper.